-The Rent Control Act is one important act passed by the Government of India in 1948, post which several states like Delhi, Maharashtra and Karnataka have undertaken modifications to the same.
+The Rent Control Act is one important act passed by the Government of India in 1948, post which several states like Delhi, Maharashtra, and Karnataka have undertaken modifications to the same.
 The act, however, seen as pro-tenant, also, talks about the protection of rights of landlords.
-Recently, various ammendments have taken place pertaining to new laws favouring landlords.
+Recently, various amendments have taken place pertaining to new laws favoring landlords.

 Whether a first-time landlord or a seasoned renter, here's what you should know about the basic rights of landlords:

 With the Rent Control Act applies only to a tenancy of over 12 months, things seemed tougher for landlords to evict tenants living in the property for years.
 The Draft Model Tenancy Act 2015, which has been in the news recently, aims to make things easier for landlords as well as tenants by addressing untimely eviction, repossession issues as well as mutually fixing and revising the rent.
 Laws now allow landlords the right to evict a tenant on the grounds of breach of the rental agreement; subletting rented premises or a part of it without landlord's permission; default in payment of rent for a specified period; misuse of the property; or conducting illegal activities in the rented premises.
 The landlord also has a right to evict a tenant if he or she requires the building for his or her own occupation.